Updated on: Apr 4th, 2023

-2. Legal name of the Deductor: Name of the taxpayer will be auto-populated at the time of logging into the common GST Portal.
-Also if there is any trade name of the registered person, then it will also get auto populated.
+2. Legal name of the deductor: The taxpayer’s name will be auto-populated when logging into the common GST portal.
+Also, if there is any registered person’s trade name, it will get auto-populated.

-5. Tax deduction at source and paid: Here you need to mention the details of the tax (integrated/central/state) amount deducted from the deductee and the tax (integrated/central/state) amount paid to the government.
+5. Tax deduction at source and paid: Here, you need to mention the tax (integrated/central/state) amount deducted from the deductee and the tax (integrated/central/state) amount paid to the government.

-6. Interest, late Fee payable and paid: If there is any interest fees or late fees applicable on TDS amount, you must mention the details of such interest and late fees payable along with the amount paid till date.
+6. Interest, late fee payable, and paid: If there is any interest or late fees applicable on the TDS amount, you must mention the details of such interest and late fees payable along with the amount paid to date.

-8. Debit entries in electronic cash ledger for TDS/interest payment [to be populated after payment of tax and submissions of return]: The entries in the section are auto populated, once you finish filing the return and the payment of TDS along with interest if any.
+8. Debit entries in electronic cash ledger for TDS/interest payment [to be populated after payment of tax and submissions of return]: The entries in the section are auto-populated once you finish filling the return and the payment of TDS along with interest if any.

-Once all the particulars are furnished correctly, the taxpayer is required to sign a declaration regarding the correctness of the information furnished under various heads either through a digital signature certificate (DSC) or Aadhar based signature verification to authenticate the return.
+Once all the particulars are furnished correctly, the taxpayer must sign a declaration regarding the correctness of the information.
+The deductor can authenticate the return either through a Digital Signature Certificate (DSC) or Electronic Verification Code (EVC).